Yes, Virginia, there is a Santa Claus: Summary

-The editorial, as it first appeared in The Sun, was prefaced with the text of O'Hanlon's letter asking the paper to tell her the truth; "is there a Santa Claus?"
-O'Hanlon wrote that some of her "little friends" had told her that Santa Claus was not real.
+The editorial, as it first appeared in The Sun, was titled "Is There a Santa Claus?" and prefaced with the text of O'Hanlon's letter asking the paper to tell her the truth about the existence of Santa Claus.
+O'Hanlon wrote that some of her "little friends" had told her that he was not real.
 Church's response began: "Virginia, your little friends are wrong.
 They have been affected by the skepticism of a skeptical age."
 He continued to write that Santa Claus existed "as certainly as love and generosity and devotion exist" and that the world would be "dreary" if he did not.
 Church argued that just because something could not be seen did not mean it was not real: "Nobody can conceive or imagine all the wonders there are unseen and unseeable in the world."
 He concluded that:

 Initial reception

 Virginia O'Hanlon was informed of the editorial from a friend who called her father, describing the editorial as "the most wonderful piece of writing I ever saw."
 She later told The Sun "I think that I have never been so happy in my life" as when she read Church's response.
 O'Hanlon continued to say that while she was initially very proud of her role in the editorial's publication, she eventually came to understand that "the important thing was" Church's writing.
 In an interview later in life she credited it with shaping the direction of her life positively.